Help Center/ SoftWare Repository for Container/ Best Practices/ Migrating Container Images/ Migrating Images Across Clouds from Harbor to SWR

 2. Configure the following parameters.

-• Replication mode: Select Push-based, indicating that images are pushed from the local Harbor to the remote repository.
+• Replication mode: Select Push-based, indicating that images are pushed from the local Harbor to a remote registry.

-• Source resource filter: Filters images on Harbor based on the configured rules.
+• Source resource filter: Images in Harbor will be filtered to replicate based on the configured rule.

 • Destination registry: Select the endpoint created in 1.